robotmlg/these-american-lives/README.md

     "port": 5432
 }
 ```
-3. `$ vapor run serve`.
+2. `$ vapor run serve`.
 The app will scrape all needed episodes from thisamericanlife.org, and any re-runs shown on the homepage

 # What's next?
-- [ ] User submission of past re-runs
+- [ ] User submission of past re-runs via a real form instead of some Google crap
 - [ ] Pre-air episodes change their images when they air.
 Update the scrape job to pull the new image.